isfanfazar/Bug-Tracking-Laravel/README.txt

-This is a Bug Tracking System
+This is a Bug Tracking System, one of my project for my portfolio.